Roslaan001/altsch-sec-semester-exam/Readme.md

 This ensures that my web app runs on localhost at port 3000.
 It means that when a user sends a request, Nginx forwards it to my EC2 instance as localhost, and responds to the user without exposing the backend server's IP address.

-So after this, I run __node app.js__ and my web page is up and running however there is a minor problem and it is that once I leave the terminal, the webpage stops working, so I had to either use nohup or systemD to make sure it is running after closing the terminal, I used
+So after this, I run __node app.js__ and my web page is up and running however there is a minor problem and it is that once I leave the terminal, the webpage stops working, so I had to either use nohup or systemD to make sure it is running after closing the terminal, I used, so I created a file named myapp.service in the __/etc/systemd/system/__ directory, And I wrote the configuration below for in the myapp.service file

 ``` bash
 [Unit]